cado-security/CloudAndContainerCompromiseSimulator/ReadMe.md

 It is inspired by Florian Roth's [APTSimulator](https://github.com/NextronSystems/APTSimulator)

-Do not run this on production systems as it can reduce their security
+This allows you to trigger detections without running real world malware.
+Still, do not run this on production systems as it can reduce their security.

 # How to Run
 Copy the files to a Linux system and run: